garves44/w2c-portfolio/README.md

 # Week-Two-Challenge-Portfolio

 Portfolio for Jeremy C. Collins.
 This is my week two challenge to make a responsive portfolio.
-This portfolio features an about me page, portfolio page, and a contact page.
+This portfolio features an about me section, portfolio section, and a contact section.

 ### Known Bugs
-* The email form on the contact page does not actually work on [https://garves44.github.io/w2c-portfolio/contact.html](https://garves44.github.io/w2c-portfolio/contact.html)
+* The email form at the bottom of the page does not actually work.
+HOWEVER clicking my email in the footer of the page will direct you to an email that will send to me.

 ### Useful links
 * This Live Repo: [https://garves44.github.io/w2c-portfolio/](https://garves44.github.io/w2c-portfolio/)